 Subsection (e)(1) also excludes from the definition of covert action operations "traditional counterintelligence activities."
 The bill uses the word "traditional" several times throughout the new definition.
-It is intended to be understood in the sense of being usual, accepted customary practice-practice that is acknowledged and understood to fall within accepted parameters.
+It is intended to be understood in the sense of being customary practice.
 This does not mean that every possible variation of counterintelligence operation or technique must have an exact precedent to be included within the exception.
-However, it does require that "traditional" counterintelligence hew to the purpose of, in the words of the Executive Order, gathering information or conducting activities "to protect against espionage, other intelligence activities, sabotage, or assassinations conducted for or on behalf of foreign powers, organizations, or persons or international terrorist activities."
+However, it does require that "traditional" counterintelligence hew to the purpose of, in the words of the Executive Order, gathering information or conducting activities "to protect against espionage, other intelligence activities, sabotage, or assassinations conducted for on behalf of foreign powers, organizations, or persons or international terrorist activities."
 Such activities generally include double agent operations and operations to frustrate intelligence collection activities by hostile foreign powers, such as exposure of their agents.